jsebrech/minisync/notes.md

 First share:
 1. Alice shares url of master index to bob
 2. Bob syncs changes for that source
-  a.
-Download master index file
+    - Download master index file
-  b.
-Bob checks latestUpdate, downloads that client's changes and merges them
+    - Bob checks latestUpdate, downloads that client's changes and merges them
 3. Bob performs sync with other remote users

 Sync with remote users:
   1. Extract the list of master index url's from the known clientstates
   2. For every unique master index url, download changes
   3. Bob uploads the synchronized document to his linked storage account
   4. Bob shares the master index file url back to Alice (and other remote users)

 What is needed?
   1. Ability to download url's
   2. Channel for communicating master index url's back and forth (e.g chat, e-mail, ...)

 Dropbox API
 -----------